smc765/py-vision-assistant/README.md

 # PyVision Assistant

-PyVision Assistant is a customizable AI screenshot tool that enables intelligent text extraction and anaylisis of images through the use of user-defined prompts.
+PyVision Assistant is a customizable AI screenshot tool that uses the OpenAI API to intelligently parse and process information from captured images.

 ## Setup
     pip install -r requirements.txt

-## Usage:
+## Usage
     python main.py [options]
         Options:
             -h, --help                                 Show this help message and exit